Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/html/index.md

 # What is HTML?

-HTML (Hyper Text Markup Language) is the first of three languages we use to create the front-end (also known as the client-side) of the web.
+HTML (Hypertext Markup Language) is the first of three languages we use to create the front-end (also known as the client-side) of the web.
 Each of the three languages that we use (HTML, CSS, and JavaScript) have a specific job to do and it is important to keep these concerns separate.
 HTML's job is to structure and organize your content.

 ## Standard HTML Document

 - HTML is marked up with tags.
 There are common tags that you will see in each HTML document.
 Lets open Visual Studio and create a blank html document.

-- Lets put what we learned to the test.
+- Let's put what we learned to the test.
 I need a volunteer!!

     <div float="right" class="img"><img src="./resources/boot1.png" /></div>